-A certified personal trainer can custom-design
+A certified personal trainer can custom-design an exercise program just for you. |

 In my last article, I write about strength training protocol and training variables.
 I also gave three alternative workout routines to a typical bodybuidling straight-set routine.